 - This area used to be part of the neighboring town of Lajas when it was submerged underwater.

-- The operation of extracting salt on this site began with the Taino Indians back in 700 AD
+- The operation of extracting salt on this site began with the Taino Natives back in 700 AD

 Activities at Salt Flats in Cabo Rojo